thexeno/DS1307_Emulator/DS1307Emulator_Arduino/README.md

 ##DS1307 Emulator library V1.21 - Arduino Version - DS1307 emulation

+Apply the licence on the headers of the source files.

 ### This library is tested on Arduino Uno and any Arduino version which uses the Atmega328P with 16MHz crystal oscillator.

 It is directly forked from the ![RTC Emulator combo-lib](https://github.com/thexeno/DS1307_Emulator/tree/master/DS1307emulator_combo/combo-lib).
 The versions are usually aligned.